HamimAdal/Spatial-Characteristics/README.md

 -- Lastly, the water flow rate during a shower can also be adjusted based on the reservation status, optimizing water usage.

-Depending on broader spatial contexts, the user can rely on the space to predict optimized solutions for different characteristics.
-This also promotes a sensor-augmented smart space.
+Depending on spatial contexts, the user can rely on the space to predict optimized solutions for different characteristics.
+The determination of a specific context is dependent on proper sensing which also promotes a sensor-augmented smart space.